 If a write error occurs during the processing of a command, (e.g., an internal error, End-to-end Guard Check Error, End-to-end Application Tag Check Error), the controller may either stop or complete the DMA transfer.
 If the write size is less than or equal to the Atomic Write Unit Power Fail size, then subsequent reads for the associated logical blocks shall return data from the previous successful write operation.
-If the write size is larger than the Atomic Write Unit Power Fail size, then associated logical blocks may return data from the previous successful write operation.
+If the write size is larger than the Atomic Write Unit Power Fail size, then subsequent reads for the associated logical blocks may return data from the previous successful write operation or this failed write operation.